pjsherpa/Pj-s-Portfolio/README.md

 1. This portfolio is based upon myself and a personal photo is present.
 2. The header(navigation) is linked to the corresponding section besides resume where it sends to my linkedin Profile.
-3. Besides the header background image, hovering around the images on the work section will enlarge the images and the texts within it
+3. Besides the header background image, hovering around the images on the work section will enlarge the images and the texts within it(ref:img3).
 4. Click the images to find worksamples on github.
 5. Resize the page or view the site on various screens and devices with a responsive layout that adapts to viewport.
 6. The file consists of index.html,style.css,reset.css and Readme.md.